incremental-design/app-stencils/packages/vue3/component-base/README.md

 </tbody>
 </table>

-Use the following [props](https://v3.vuejs.org/guide/component-props.html) to tell the base component what affordances it should add to your component's markup:
+Use the following [props](https://v3.vuejs.org/guide/component-props.html) to tell the base component what affordances it should add to your UI component:

 <table>
 <thead>